• Skip to main content

 • Email

-This week, Mr. Garlic and I headed to Flame Tree BBQ to check out what’s allergy-friendly at one of Animal Kingdom’s most popular quick-service spots.
 Located on the right side of Discovery Island (along the path between Asia and Dinoland) Flame Tree Barbecue is known for its smoky meats, generous portions, and serene waterfront seating.

 flame tree barbecue exterior menu

-As two people who grew up in Memphis (aka BBQ country), we’ve been curious to see how Disney’s in park version stacks up, especially when it comes to allergy-friendly options.
-This visit, we ordered a mix of gluten-free, dairy-free, and plant-based items to get a better sense of what’s safe and worth ordering.
+As two people who grew up in Memphis (aka BBQ country), we've been curious to see how Disney's in park version stacks up, especially when it comes to the allergy-friendly choices.

 Whether you're navigating food allergies or just curious about what's available for alternative diets at Walt Disney World, this review breaks down what Flame Tree BBQ has to offer.